 Apple recently launched macOS High Sierra 10.13.2 to the public, but the company is moving ahead with a new beta of an impending software update.

 The new software has just landed so there is no word just yet on what it might add that could be forward-facing for the end user.
-At the time of publication it’s expected that the first developer beta will simply focus on fixing any lingering issues behind the scenes, as well as improving overall performance.
+At the time of publication it is expected that the second developer beta will simply focus on fixing any lingering issues behind the scenes, as well as improving overall performance.